How to Become an Aeronautical Engineer at ISRO?

 Indian Space Research Organization (ISRO) conducts an entrance examination called ICRB.
-It is a centralized examination for the graduates who are interested in joining ISRO.
+It is a centralized examination for graduates who are interested in joining ISRO.
 The applicants must not be more than 35 years on the date of application.
-Based on the result, the candidates can be posted in the following ISRO centres:-
+Based on the result, the candidates can be posted in the following ISRO centers:-

 - National Remote Sensing Centre (NRSC)

 - ISRO Telemetry, Tracking and Command Network (ISTRAC)